 In any case, I prefer to train the dogs to fully understand that I do not want them in front of me.
 I want the dog to choose to stay right behind my leg.
 I like to see a dog turn its head to check its position in relation to my leg and choose to draw back and avoid getting too far ahead.

 Training a dog to walk on a loose leash behind my leg is one of my favourite things to teach.
-If you would like to walk down the street in a calm and relaxed manner, without any stress on your shoulder, then please inquire about our workshops on Loose Leash Walking.
+If you would like to walk down the street in a calm and relaxed manner, without any stress on your shoulder, then watch this video on how to achieve Loose Leash Walking.
 Even owners of hard pulling dogs will see a dramatic change within the first session.
 After only two sessions, most dog owners have mastered taking back the control of the walk.